Don't Speak: Clients from Substance-Dependent Families Guide

 a woman has a finger over her lips signifying the rule of don't speak

-Recovery means reclaiming every aspect of your life that the trauma of growing up with a parent dependent on substances or processes took from you, including your voice.
-In families affected by this trauma, the powerful rule of "don't speak" maintains the status quo and follows you into adulthood.
+Recovery for your clients means reclaiming every aspect of their lives that the trauma of growing up with substance or process-dependent parents took from them, including their voice.
+This developmental trauma creates lasting neurobiological changes that affect how clients relate to themselves and others.
+In families affected by this trauma, the powerful rule of "don't speak" maintains the status quo and follows clients well into adulthood.

-In families with the trauma of dependence, children learn not to:
+In families with dependency trauma, children learn not to:

 • Talk about family problems